-The pesky little Strawberry Root Weevil is a beetle that attacks strawberry plants at any age both above and below ground.
+The pesky little Strawberry Root Weevil is a beetle that attacks strawberry plants throughout its life, both above and below ground.

-Strawberry Root Weevils are a type of beetle.
-They are small and may be mistaken for a tick, but ticks have eight legs, while weevils only have six.
-Weevils also have a long, tubular 'snout' that resembles the trunk of an elephant.
+Strawberry Root Weevils are small and may be mistaken for a tick, but ticks have eight legs, while weevils only have six.
 The Strawberry Root Weevil is black with a round abdomen and round thorax.
+Like other weevils it also has a long, tubular 'snout' that resembles the trunk of an elephant.
 It cannot fly and does not bite or sting.
-They are sometimes found inside homes in areas surrounding water sources like bathtubs, sinks and wash basins.
-It does not hurt people or pets or even pantries, but they tend to be found in crawling on walls and ceilings, making them a nuisance in the house.
+It is sometimes found inside homes in areas near water sources like bathtubs, sinks, and wash basins.
+It does not hurt people or pets or even pantry food, but it tends to be found in crawling on walls and ceilings, making them a nuisance in the house.
 Chemical treatments are not always effective in killing them, so removal by vacuum is recommended.

 In its natural habitat outdoors, strawberry plants are a primary target for the Strawberry Root Weevil.
-They also eat raspberry plants and ornamentals.
-Young larvae chew at the plants roots, covertly weakening the plant.
-At night, adults chew away at the leaves and berries further harming the plant's health, not to mention robbing a gardener of a harvest.
-To confirm it as the problem, an after-sunset visit to the garden with a flashlight can help.
-Shaking adults off of plants onto paper or fabric to remove them and destroy them can help.
+It also eats from raspberry and ornamental plants.
+Young grubs living underground chew at the plant's roots, weakening the plant's ability to take up water.
+At night, adults chew away at the leaves and berries further harming the plant's health, and subsequently robbing a gardener of a harvest.
+To confirm this weevil as the problem, an after-sunset visit to the garden with a flashlight can reveal their presence.
+Shaking adults off of plants onto paper or fabric to remove them helps diminish their numbers and damage.
 Adults can overwinter and lay eggs in the spring.
-Because the weevil does not fly, planting strawberries in a different place every year robs the next generation of a food source.
+Because the weevil does not fly, planting strawberries in a different place every year removes the next generation's easy access to a food source.

 Scientific Name: Otiorhynchus ovatus

 Size (Adult; Length): 4mm to 6mm (0.16in to 0.23in)